This article was first published on the 16 April 2025, and has been updated following the publication of the EHRC Update.

 • Gender critical beliefs (i.e. that sex is biological, immutable, binary and not to be conflated with gender) remain protected under the EqA, if expressed appropriately.
 This principle was established in the Forstater v CGD Europe and Others UKEAT/0105/20/JOJ case, endorsed in the Higgs v Farmor’s School case, and has now effectively been further endorsed in the For Women Scotland case.

 • Transgender people remain protected from all forms of discrimination and harassment under the EqA.
-The For Women Scotland judgment is not to be seen as changing or undermining that in any way.
+The For Women Scotland judgment does not change or undermine this protection.
+Consideration should be given to whether transgender staff may need extra support in the wake of the judgment (which has caused upset and anxiety in the transgender community).

 • The rights of those with gender critical beliefs and transgender people must be balanced in an appropriate and proportionate way; one should not automatically be favoured over the other.
 The Courts in both For Women Scotland and Higgs v Farmor’s School were very clear on this point.
 In the latter case, the Court stated that any interference with, or less favourable treatment in relation to, protected beliefs (including gender critical beliefs) will only be lawful where those beliefs have been inappropriately expressed or manifested and the action taken is objectively justifiable as a proportionate means of achieving a legitimate aim.
 In the former case, the Court expressly said that its judgment was not to be taken to be a triumph of one or more groups in society over others, and reiterated that the EqA will continue to give transgender people protection from discrimination and harassment through the protected characteristic of gender reassignment, as it already does.

-Futureproofing in this space will involve recognising that different groups will have different views (in some cases, deeply held), which may be valid and deserving of respect (even if not universally agreed with).
-Encouraging an organisational culture where people can respectfully and constructively discuss these issues, and amicably agree to disagree if necessary, will be key.
+Many difficult questions remain answered.
+Futureproofing in this area will involve recognising that different groups will have different and sometimes deeply held views which may be equally valid and deserving of respect.
+Encouraging an organisational culture where people can respectfully and constructively discuss these issues, and amicably agree to disagree if necessary (subject to compliance with legal obligations), will be key.